Toggle: English / Spanish

 Prolactinoma is the most common type of

 Prolactinomas occur most commonly in people under age 40.
-They are about 5 times more common in women than in men, but are rare in children.
+They are more common in women than in men, but are rare in children.

 Larger tumors are more common in men.
 They tend to occur at an older age.
 The tumor can grow to a large size before symptoms appear.

 The tumor is often detected at an earlier stage in women than in men because of irregular menstrual periods.